nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The M33 TrustZone divides the application MCU into secure and non-secure domains.
 When the MCU boots, it always starts executing from the secure area.
-The |NCS| provides two alternatives for running applications from the non-secure area of the memory:

-Secure Partition Manager (SPM)
-  The :ref:`secure_partition_manager` sample uses the SPU peripheral to configure security attributions for flash, SRAM, and peripherals.
-  After the configuration setup is complete, the sample loads the application firmware from the non-secure domain.
-  In addition, the SPM sample can provide access to secure services to the application firmware.

-  The SPM sample is currently the default solution used by most |NCS| samples.
-  This means that when you build your application for the non-secure domain, the :ref:`secure_partition_manager` sample is automatically included in the build.

-Trusted Firmware-M (TF-M)
-  Trusted Firmware-M provides a highly configurable set of software components to create a Trusted Execution Environment.
-  TF-M is a framework which will be extended for new functions and use cases beyond the scope of SPM.

-  Support for TF-M in |NCS| is currently experimental.
-  If your application does not depend on the secure services developed in SPM and does not use them, then TF-M can replace SPM as the secure firmware component in your application.

-  For more information and instructions on how to do this, see :ref:`ug_tfm`.
-  See :ref:`tfm_hello_world` for a sample that demonstrates how to add TF-M to an application.

 In Zephyr, the application core is divided into two different build targets: